coralstakepool/coral-stakepool-8ff38/content/pages/features.md

     background_color: primary
   - type: features_section
     features:
-      - title: Section Title One
+      - title: 1 - Collect detached corals
         subtitle: We take a small amount of cuttings from healthy corals.
         content: >
           On the reefs we look for pieces of coral that have broken off